Search within:

 First-Year Students

 Anyone who holds a high school diploma or has a GED certificate is eligible for admission to any Ohio University regional campus.
 Regional campuses have a rolling admissions policy which means that students may be admitted anytime during the year.
 Applicants will be accepted until class begins each semester.
 However, prospective students are advised to begin the application process as soon as possible so that they may be given important dates and deadlines in a timely manner.
-Freshmen applicants are encouraged to complete an online application for enrollment.
+Freshmen applicants are encouraged to complete an application for enrollment.

 Transfer and Current OHIO Students

 You are a transfer applicant if you have completed nine or more semester (12 quarter) hours at another institution after you graduated from high school.
 If you have completed fewer than nine semester hours, you will apply as a freshman applicant.
-To apply as a transfer student, applicants are encouraged to complete an online application for enrollment.
+To apply as a transfer student, applicants are encouraged to complete an application for enrollment.

 Ready for the Next Step?